kp-bit/xblinds/README.md

 > Note!
 > Pressing + will turn the pulley counter-clockwise.
 Be careful you don't overstretch the line and/or break the gears in the stepper or the blinds.

 Adjust your blinds, pressing + and - and press "Save as Normal Open" or "Save as Full Open" when they are in the desired position.
 A "half" position is calculated behind the scenes.
+Allow a couple of seconds between each press.

 You can test your positions on the main screen: